Sustainability

 Chigashira Town, Tottori Prefecture, the Town of Japanese Cedar

-"2021 Friendship Agreement: 1300 Years of History from Uda Forests to Muroji Temple"
+1300 Years of Living History and Heritage from Uda Forests to Muroji Temple

 Shipment of Osaka Expo pavilion materials ~From the forests of Izumo, Shimane Prefecture